jaimergp/rjaime/content/about.md

 ---

 I am open to new job opportunities!
 If you want to hire me, please [download my CV](https://github.com/jaimergp/cv/raw/master/cv.pdf) and reach me at `jaime.rogue [at] gmail.com`.
+I am mostly interested in doing a postdoc in molecular modelling or computational chemistry with a strong focus on software development.